drtychai/traceroute/README.md

 31	* * * Request timed out
 ```

-We see that our program doesn't receive and ICMP reply and attempts to querry the next-hop router in the path to 8.8.8.8.
+We see that our program stops receiving ICMP replys and attempts to querry the next-hop router in the path to 8.8.8.8.
 It continues this until a maximum hop length is reached.

 ## Getting Started